abhin4v/abhin4v.github.io/posts/ps-simple-rest-service-2.md

 ## Conclusion

 In this tutorial we learned how to create a simple JSON REST web service written in Purescript with persistence, validation, configuration and logging.
 The complete code for this tutorial can be found in [github][1].
+This post can be discussed on [r/purescript][2].

 [first]: /posts/ps-simple-rest-service/
 [REST]: https://en.wikipedia.org/wiki/REST